AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap: The Diagram

 \section{The $O-C$ Diagram}

-With the new observations from 2009 to 2012, the light curves around the maxima were fitted with a third polynomial, which is sufficient to derive times of maximum light.
-84 times of maximum light in $V$ band were determined.
+With the new observations from 2009 to 2012, the light curves around the light maxima were fitted with a fourth polynomial by the nonlinear least-square method.
+The errors in polynomial fitting are consistent with the uncertainties estimated from Monte Carlo simulations of 100 iterations for each maximum.
+We obtained 84 times of maximum light in $V$ band as listed in Table \ref{tab6}.